Medically reviewed by Drugs.com. Last updated on Oct 4, 2022.

 - Down's syndrome (Trisomy21) (in children and adults) or

 - Spastic paralysis (in children)—Tropicamide may make the condition worse

-Proper Use of tropicamide
+Proper use of Ocu-Tropic

 - First, wash your hands.
 Tilt the head back and, pressing your finger gently on the skin just beneath the lower eyelid, pull the lower eyelid away from the eye to make a space.
 Drop the medicine into this space.
 Let go of the eyelid and gently close the eyes.
 Do not blink.
 Keep the eyes closed and apply pressure to the inner corner of the eye with your finger for 2 or 3 minutes to allow the medicine to be absorbed by the eye.
 This is especially important in infants.